9 FAM 403.2

 9 FAM 403.2-3 Definition of "Making a Visa Application"

 a.
-For a nonimmigrant visa (NIV) applicant, "making a visa application" requires completion of three components:
+For a nonimmigrant visa (NIV) applicant, "making a visa application" requires the applicant to complete three components:

 (2) Pay the required application fee (also known as the MRV application fee) or provide evidence of prior payment of the application processing fee, unless the applicant is exempt from paying the MRV fee (see 9 FAM 403.4-3); and